christophostertag/SAR-Python/README.md

 ## SAR-Python: Search and Rescue with Airborne Optical Sectioning implemented in Python with OpenCv and PyTorch

+Part of our student project at JKU: https://github.com/JKU-ICG/cvlab-2020

 #### German News Article: https://ooe.orf.at/stories/3077237/

 #### Paper from our professors and post-docs at JKU: https://arxiv.org/abs/2009.08835